apacheignite/documentation/sql/sql-queries.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Field Queries"
-}
-[/block]
-Instead of selecting the whole object, you can choose to select only specific fields in order to minimize network and serialization overhead.
-For this purpose Ignite has a concept of `fields queries`.
-Also it is useful when you want to execute some aggregate query.

-See example **SqlFieldsQuery** below.
-[block:api-header]
-{
-  "type": "basic",
   "title": "Cross-Cache Queries"
 }
 [/block]

 You can query data from multiple caches.
-In this case, cache names act as schema names in regular SQL.
-This means all caches can be referred by cache names in quotes.
+In this case, cache names act as schema names in convential RDBMS like SQL queries.
+This means that all caches can be referred by cache names in quotes.
 The cache on which the query was created acts as the default schema and does not need to be explicitly specified.

 See example **Cross-Cache SqlFieldsQuery**.
 [block:code]